 Broaching the topic of end-of-life care can be quite an upsetting notion to discuss, particularly with spouses or children.
 Although this is difficult, discussing your preferences can ensure that you spend your last days in comfort and in the knowledge that your final wishes will be adhered to.

 Our care teams have experience in assisting those with end-of-life care, and are able to offer you and your family the appropriate support and guidance.
 From liaising with other organisations involved in your health care, providing specific clinical care related to your condition, to psychological support for both you and your loved ones – we’ll ensure that the right carer is assigned to you in both experience and personality, so that you get the practical and emotional care that suits you.

 For those with complex care needs who are also receiving end-of-life care, we have a team of clinicians who oversee the support plan and delivery of care.
 This could include someone with a tracheostomy, stoma, catheter or PEG feeding tube.
 A clinical nurse would be responsible for liaising with the care manager and carer to ensure they have the correct procedures in place for the customer’s specific clinical needs.
-Samantha Atkins, regional clinical lead for the Central area, has over 10 years’ experience as a nurse, working with patients with long-term health conditions and those receiving end-of-life care.
-Find out more about Samantha here.
+Carole Kerton-Church, Regional Clinical Lead for the London and Essex areas, has over 10 years’ experience as a nurse, working with patients with long-term health conditions and those receiving end-of-life care.
+Find out more about Carole here.